 10. Watch your ingredients on the labels.

 You may still find yourself buying and supporting brands that claim to be healthier and wholesome-and that is OK!
 Just check the ingredients label and make sure you can pronounce everything on the label.
-If you can’t, why would you want to eat it?
-Make this your rule of thumb in the grocery store!
+If you can’t, maybe take a pass.
+Make this your rule of thumb in the grocery store and you’ll always be eating clean!

-This was a journey for me and I have actually enjoyed it!
+This was a journey for me and I have actually enjoyed it more than I thought!
 I hope that when you decide to eat clean and train mean, you will allow it to be a process having nothing to do with perfection, but rather learning what your body wants and needs.
 Discover all the beautiful foods the Earth has supplied us with.
 It’s really quite fun!

 Eating clean is no gimmick.
 It just works!